 If your student must be absent from school, please verify the absence by phone at (559) 730-7422 or by email at office@blueoakacademy.org by 10 AM on the day of the absence.
-It is also acceptable (but not preferable) for your student to bring a written note signed by a parent or guardian explaining his or her absence from school upon his/her return to school.
+It is also acceptable (but not preferable) for your student to bring a written note signed by a parent or guardian explaining their absence from school upon their return to school.